yzhou18-pratt/di-2021/2.mapping-time/process/README.md

 Description of the contents of this folder and the logic of your data → retinal variables mapping.

-Version 1: Dotted Clock

-* 3x3 squares with 9 dots each, representing a number in sequence 1 2 3
-	4 5 6
-	7 8 9

-* White dot = number.
-When not represented, the dot will be dark/black.

-Version 2: Gradient Clock
+# Wall Clock 1: Text

+A grid of numbers while the highlighted colors show the current hour, minute and second.

+# Wall Clock 2: Jumping Colors

-* Each layered circle represent hour, minute, second.
+Each layer of circle represents hour, minute and second respectively.
-* May change the circle into a smooth gradient than being sliced into 12 parts

-Version 3: Line Clock
+With each second or movement, the circle blinks accordingly (changes color and back).

+# Wall Clock 3: Lines

-* Number of lines in each section = time on the clock representing 00:00:00
+The number of lines in each column represents the clock.
-* Black lines = number
+Black lines represent the current number on the clock.

-* Each second, draw line.
-60 in total.
-* Add spacing to y-axis, with initial color (grey).
-* Each i lesser than nowsec, color (black).